Chinese artist Ai Weiwei and U.S. singer Joan Baez get Amnesty's top rights award

 "Through his work Ai Weiwei reminds us that the right of every individual to express their self must be protected, not just for the sake of society, but also for art and humanity," said Salil Shetty, Amnesty's Secretary General, in the statement.

-Shetty said of Baez: "With her mesmerizing voice and unwavering commitment to peaceful protest and human rights for all, Joan Baez has been a formidable force for good over more than five decades".
+Shetty praised Baez for her "unwavering commitment to peaceful protest and human rights for all".

 The joint award will be presented at a ceremony in Berlin on May 21, the statement said.